featuredotapp/cli/docs/docs/cli/integrations.md

 ### Setup

-To setup the Google Drive Integration, simply ensure you are logged in under the CLI with:
+To setup the Google Drive Integration, first ensure you are logged in under the CLI with:
 ```
 mailscript login
 ```